-Mr. Scuse.
+Mr. SCUSE.
 Well, thank you, Madam Chairwoman.
 In the 2008 farm bill, the one we are currently working under, I believe we had to implement 15 new programs.
-We also had to modify, I believe,

-17 existing programs.
+We also had to modify, I believe, 17 existing programs.

 When you look at the issues that we face, just the complexity of trying to implement these programs and to write the software that was needed to implement these programs, two very complex programs that I will use as an example would be ACRE and SURE.
 These programs are very complex, very different than what we had done in the past.
-The data that is required to make the payments under those programs, the information that has to be provided by the producers, it created a tremendous burden on the staff at USDA to come up with an implementation process for those proplish.
+The data that is required to make the payments under those programs, the information that has to be provided by the producers, it created a tremendous burden on the staff at USDA to come up with an implementation process for those programs.

-We would encourage the Committee to have as simple and as easily understandable programs as possible going forward so that we can implement them in a timely manner and that our farmers and ranchers across the United States will have a better understanding, an easier understanding of what we are trying to accomis we put into place and have it be effective.
+We would encourage the Committee to have as simple and as easily understandable programs as possible going forward so that we can implement them in a timely manner and that our farmers and ranchers across the United States will have a better understanding, an easier understanding of what we are trying to accomplish.

-Chairwoman Stabenow.
+Chairwoman STABENOW.
 Well, thank you.
-I know this is something that both Senator Roberts and I are very concerned about achieving, both from the standpoint of the Department, but particularly from the standpoint of farmers being able to use what it
+I know this is something that both Senator Roberts and I are very concerned about achieving, both from the standpoint of the Department, but particularly from the standpoint of farmers being able to use what it is we put into place and have it be effective.